Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Where to Stay in Ita Thao

 As we usually stay in Ita Thao, I can speak from personal experience here.
-My absolute favorite place to stay in Ita Thao is an AirBnb cabin property five minutes walk up a small road from the Ita Thao bus stop.
+My absolute favorite place to stay in Ita Thao is these cabins on Sun Moon Lake (see on Agoda / Booking) located five minutes’ walk up a small road from the Ita Thao bus stop.

-There are two gorgeous cabins here and a larger family house.
 I brought my kids here on a father-daughter-son trip and we loved it.
-It’s in a quiet, totally natural setting, so you completely forget you are right by one of the most popular tourist centers in Taiwan, but it’s only a five-minute walk to Ita Thao, where you can enjoy the night market, restaurants, or walk to the Sun Moon Lake Ropeway.
+It’s in a quiet, totally natural setting, so you completely forget you are right by one of the most popular tourist centers in Taiwan, but it’s only a five-minute walk to Ita Thao, where you can enjoy the food market, restaurants, or walk to the Sun Moon Lake Ropeway.

 When planning your Sun Moon Lake itinerary, I feel that one night is sufficient, two tops, to experience the best of the lake.
 If you hire a scooter, ride a bike, or use the bus, you could see most of the sites below in one full day.
 Taking boats only, you won’t be able to see everything of course.
 Make sure to buy a Sun Moon Lake Pass to save some money.

-The best way would probably be to arrive as early as possible on your first day, do some exploring that afternoon, visit the night market in Ita Thao that evening, and then see anything else you missed the next day.
+The best way would probably be to arrive as early as possible on your first day, do some exploring that afternoon, visit the night market in Ita Thao that evening (get there before the stalls close around 7!), and then see anything else you missed the next day.

 The sights below are roughly in clockwise order around the lake, starting in Shuishe.